Jeddah Tower: Contractors selected

-On 21 September 2012, it was announced that financing for the Jeddah Tower was complete.
-Talal Al Maiman, chief executive officer and managing director of Kingdom Real Estate Development Co. said in an interview "We have all the investors, all the finance, all the money we need," Al Maiman said.
-"It took us beyond 20 months to convince investors, working every detail and aspect of financing."

-On 10 October 2012, Kingdom Holding awarded contracts totalling $98 million.
-Kingdom Holding Co. has signed a deal with Subul Development Company for the sale of land in the Kingdom Riyadh Land project for $66.5 million.
+Financing for the Jeddah Tower was complete by September 2012; Talal Al Maiman, chief executive officer and managing director of Kingdom Real Estate Development Co., said it had taken 20 months to gather all the investors.
+The next month, Kingdom Holding awarded contracts totalling $98 million, and Subul Development Company paid $66.5 million for some land on the site.
 The Kingdom Riyadh Land project, a mixed-use commercial and residential development, will generate more than $5.33 billion of total investment and will house up to 75,000 people.
 The final master plan contract was awarded to Omrania & Associates and Barton Willmore.
-Bauer, a German Foundations equipment manufacturer and contractor was awarded a US$32 million contract to support the initial phases of construction of the Jeddah Tower.
-This includes the installation of 270 bored piles with diameters of 1.5 metres and 1.8 metres.
-The enabling works are expected to begin before the end of 2012 and take about 10 months to complete.
+Bauer, a German Foundations equipment manufacturer and contractor, was awarded a $32 million contract to support the initial phases of construction of the Jeddah Tower, including the installation of 270 bored piles measuring 1.5 and 1.8 m in diameter.